jordimassaguerpla/SUSE_hackweek_18/01-How_to_setup_SUSE_CaaSP_kubernetes_crio_GPU.md

 And that is all!

+## Verify functionality from the CaaS Platform admin host

 Now let's verify the worker node is exposing the NVIDIA GPUs and we can run a GPU enabled pod

 Set this variable for the next several commands: `export WORKER=`

 Ensure the correct number of GPUs are recognized on the worker node: `kubectl describe node $WORKER | egrep "gpu|Unschedulable"`
-* If the output shows two lines beginning with `nvidia.com/gpu` and contain the number of GPUs on this node, then it is correctly exposing its GPUs to CaaS Platform.
+* If the output shows two lines beginning with `nvidia.com/gpu` and contain the number of GPUs on the worker node, then it is correctly exposing its GPUs to CaaS Platform.
 The last `nvidia.com/gpu` line should show quanties zero

 NOTE: If the previous command also showed `Unschedulable` as `true`, uncordon the node before continuing: `kubectl uncordon $WORKER`

 Ensure that CaaS Platform can run a GPU enabled pod on the node:

-Set this variable to the number of GPUs on this node: `export GPUS=`
+Set this variable to the number of GPUs on the worker node: `export GPUS=`
-Create the cuda-vector-add.yaml file
+Create the cuda-vector-add.yaml file:

     cat <<EOF> cuda-vector-add.yaml
     apiVersion: v1